jong0052/ECE4191Group1/README.md

 4. **Folder - legacy:** Folder contains legacy code that are not used in the final design.
     - **File - navigation_loop_rrtc.py:** Legacy code for the rrt planner which due to its unstability is abandoned for the final design.
     - **File - Servo.py** Legacy code for servo that are not functioning as expected.
+    - **File - ultrasonic_loop.py:** Legacy code for ultrasonic sensors which will no longer be used due to better sensors (ToF) are implemented.

 5. **Folder - test_code:** Folder containing all the test code for each subsystems.
     - **Folder -Testing Code Sensor:** Folder containing the testing code for I2C communication between sensors (IMU, ToF) and the microcontroller (RPi-pico).